ericbulloch/kwmd/tools/nmap.md

 ## Flags

+- `-A` Perform OS detection, service detection, and traceroute scan
 - `-D` Specify decoys.
 Examples include:
   - `-D RND:5` Use five random IP address decoys
   - `-D <decoy,decoy2,ME,decoy3>` Use three decoys, two before me and then one after
+- `--disable-arp-ping` Disable ARP ping requests
 - `-f` fragment packets
-- `-F` Fast mode, scan fewer ports than the default scan
+- `-F` Fast mode, scan fewer ports than the default scan (top 100 ports)
 - `-iL <input_file>` Use an input file with a list of hosts/networks to scan
 - `-g <port_number>` or `--source-port <port_number>` Specify a port number the probe is coming from
 - `-n` Disables DNS resolution